WolverineSportsAnalytics/basketball/README.md

     - Save and specify the location of the file in constants.py
     - Run fanduelScraper.py

+### Run projMinutues.sql
+	- Job: projects the minutes for the people playing

 ### Run projMagic.py
 	- Job: predict player performances using past data and ridge regression
     - Must specify YearP, MonthP, and DayP for the day you are predicting
     - Note the regression coefficents are stored in a file

-### Run ProjMinutues.sql
-	- Job: projects the minutes for the people playing

 ### Run optimizer.py
+    - Job: generate FanDuel lineups

 ## Regression Management